|

 Client's Own Interpreter Arrives

 If the client arrives with his or her own interpreter, SSA should advise client that agency provides certified language interpreters.
-Refer to Use of Minors as Interpreters, Interpreter Services Statement and Confidentiality Agreement, Assistance from Third Parties, and Video Remote Interpretation (VRI) for additional information when using own interpreter.
+Refer to Use of Minors as Interpreters, Interpreter Services Statement and Confidentiality Agreement (CR 6181), Assistance from Third Parties, and Video Remote Interpretation (VRI) for additional information when using own interpreter.

 Note: Staff are to follow all other procedures as if an interpreter had been requested, such as inputting entries in Case Journal and/or Special Circumstances.